Frequently asked questions about living at New Horizons

 As required by Section 6 of a Marlborough Special Permit, filed in 2005, New Horizons gives preference for admission to prospective residents who or whose immediate family members either are, or were full-time residents of Marlborough.
 When there is a waiting list for new prospective residents who have completed the application process, local residents will move to the top of the waiting list along with other applicants who are not similarly qualified for admission, on an alternating basis.

 What should I do next if I am interested in residency?

 Fill out the Application for Residency and return at your earliest opportunity.
-If interested in occupancy within the next 10 months, send your application, along with the $300* non-refundable Application Fee, to: Executive Director, New Horizons, 400 Hemenway Street, Marlborough, MA 01752.
-The waiting list in Woburn is about one year long, but there is currently no substantial waiting list in Marlborough due to its much larger facility.
+If interested in occupancy within the next 10 months, send your application, along with the $50* non-refundable Application Fee, to the community which is of the most interest for you:

 A personal visit is then very advisable.
 We urge prospective residents to inspect the facility, enjoy a complimentary lunch or dinner, and to meet other residents before signing a Residence Agreement.
 It is important also for New Horizons to assess each resident's suitability and needs.
 A printable copy of the Application form is available by clicking here.

 Glossary of Terms